-Offer absolute value and sell the expertise you have on a given topic to earn with your tech blog.
+Offer absolute value and sell your expertise on a given topic to earn with your tech blog.

 4. Display Ads

 Display ads are one of the most popular monetization strategy beginners.
-With display ads, you join an Ad program like Google Adsense, show ads at some sections on your site.
+With display ads, you join an Ad program like Google Adsense and show ads on some sections of your site.

-You earn depending on the impressions and the clicks on the ads and when a user clicks on the ads.
+You earn depending on the impressions and clicks on the ads and when a user clicks.

-There are various ad networks such as Google Adsense, Media vine, Ezoic.
+There are various ad networks, such as Google Adsense, Mediavine, and Ezoic.
 Apply; when you get accepted, start showing ads.